-Parts per Million or milligrams per liter (mg/l) Parts per Billion or micrograms per liter (ug/l) pCi/1 picocuries per liter Not Detected n/a

-NTU

-TT

-Nephelometric Turbidity Unit- the amount of light dispersed as it passes through the column of water.
-Turbidity is a measurement of the cloudines of the water.
-We monitor it because it is a good indicator of the effectiveness of our filtration system

-Treatment Technique - A required process intended to reduce the level of a contaminant in drinking water.
+- Parts per Million or milligrams per liter (mg/l) - Parts per Billion or micrograms per liter (ug/I - picocuries per liter Not Detected - Nephelometric Turbidity Unit- the amount of light dispersed as it passes through the column of water.
+Turbidity is a measurement of the cloudiness of the water.
+We monitor it because it is a good indicator of the effectiveness of our filtration system. - Treatment Technique A required process intended to reduce the level of a contaminant in drinking water.
 Filtration, partical removal process.
 100% compliance in 2005.
-95% of readings each month must be below our TT of 0.3 NTU.

-This compound does not have a range a detections because there was only one required sample

-MCL Maximum Contaminant Level - The highest level of a contaminant that is allowed in drinking water.
+95% of readings each month must be below our TT of 0.3 NTU. - n/a This compound does not have a range a detections because there was only one required sample - Maximum Contaminant Level The highest level of a contaminant that is MCL allowed in drinking water.
 MCLs are set as close t the MCLGs as feasible using the best available treatment technology.